operasoftware/devopera/articles/_posts/2007-12-19-microformat-encoding-and-visualization.md

 	Spanish, Portuguese), referring to the application of computers to store and process information.

 Did you see them all?
-Lets take a look at those paragraphs again — this time I will point out and mark-up some of the microformats.
+Let’s take a look at those paragraphs again — this time I will point out and mark-up some of the microformats.

 	<p class="vcard vevent">
 		<span class="description">In